NicMcPhee/web-sockets-example/README.md

 This is your starter code for Iteration 1.

-There are a number of pieces in this production template to help you get started.
-As you work on your project, you should replace some of these pieces with elements of your project and remove whatever you don't need (e.g., markdown files, JSON data files, or any remnants of the labs).
-We include, for example, the users parts of the previous labs.
+There are a number of elements of this production template that you don't need (or even want down the road), but are provided as examples to help you get started.
+As you work on your project, you should replace some of these pieces with elements of your project and _remove whatever you don't need_ (e.g., markdown files, JSON data files, or any remnants of the labs).
+We include, for example, the `User` parts of the previous labs.
 These are almost certainly not relevant to your project and should be removed once you've started.

 :exclamation: You should remove this sentence and the text above, and replace them with least an elevator pitch description of your project so that